apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 Crash when redo split the pasted table</li>
     <li>
-Number formating are changed after save and reopen it again.</li>
+Number formatting are changed after save and reopen it again.</li>
     <li>
 Import .pptx file into OO3.4, the vertical text direction of the table will be lost.</li>
     <li>